apiflask/apiflask/README.md

 - API authentication support (with [Flask-HTTPAuth](https://github.com/migulgrinberg/flask-httpauth))
 - Automatic JSON response for HTTP errors

-**Currently this project is in active development stage, bugs and breaking changes are expected.
-Welcome to leave any suggestions or feedbacks in [this issue](https://github.com/greyli/apiflask/issues/1) or just submit a pull request to improve it.
+**Currently, this project is in the active development stage; bugs and breaking changes are expected.
+Welcome to leave any suggestions or feedbacks in [this issue](https://github.com/greyli/apiflask/issues/1) or submit a pull request to improve it.
 Thank you!**

 ## Requirements

 - Python 3.7+
 - Flask 1.1.0+

 ## Installation